Detecting Propaganda Techniques in Code-Switched Social Media Text: Introduction

 \section{Introduction}

 The rise of social media has brought about a significant change in the way people consume and share information.
-With the advent of the internet and the widespread use of social media platforms, it has become easier for anyone to spread information to the mass public.
-Social media in the digital era is now the primary source of news consumption and is used on a daily basis.
-One main source of circulating falsified information is through propaganda.
+With the advent of the Internet and the widespread use of social media platforms, it has become easier for anyone to spread information to the mass public.
+Social media platforms in the digital era have become the primary source of news consumption and are used on a daily basis.
+One main method of circulating falsified information is through propaganda.
 Propaganda is the dissemination of biased or misleading information in order to manipulate people's beliefs and opinions towards a particular objective.
-Propaganda has always existed, but social media has made it easier for individuals and organizations to propagate their agenda and narratives quickly across large audiences.
-Propaganda negatively affects many people, which includes the spread of false information which may be harmful.
-This was particularly seen during the COVID-19 pandemic when misinformation about the virus and the effectiveness of vaccines spread on social media platforms, leading to confusion and mistrust among the public.
+Propaganda has always existed, but social media platforms have made it easier for individuals and organizations to promote their agenda and narratives quickly across large audiences.
+Propaganda and the spread of misleading facts and opinions negatively affects many people and may cause harm.
+This was particularly seen during the COVID-19 pandemic when incorrect details about the virus and the effectiveness of vaccines spread on social media platforms, leading to confusion and mistrust among the public.
 Propaganda is also used as a tool to manipulate people's emotions and behavior, often for political or ideological purposes.
 This can result in a decline in critical thinking abilities, impairing the capacity to make well-informed decisions grounded in factual information and evidence.
-Thus, we can see there is a need to detect propaganda to combat the negative effects it poses as well as promote a more accurate and truthful exchange of information across social media.
+Thus, we can see there is a need to detect propaganda to combat the negative effects it poses as well as to promote a more accurate and truthful exchange of information across social media.